top of page

 WHAT IS FIRWOOD’S CANCELLATION POLICY?

-• Refunds of camp fees are not made for any campers departing early from camp for any reason, including health or unacceptable behavior.
+• Refunds of camp fees will not be made for any campers departing early from camp for any reason, including health or unacceptable behavior.

 WHAT IS CAMP FIRWOOD'S/THE FIRS' TAX ID NUMBER?